sqm-autorate/sqm-autorate/README.md

 If the _delay_ exceeds 15 ms, then the speed is reduced.
 If the delay is high at the same time as the utilisation (aka load) is low, then the speed is immediately reduced to the chosen minimum acceptable.

+Many of the parameter numbers mentioned above can be changed in the advanced settings, with technical details and some guidelines provided later in this document.

 After a while, _sqm-autorate_ builds a profile of good speeds to use and the speed finding should stabilise.
 On very variable connections, this algorithmic stabilisation should complete within 30-90 minutes.
 During this stabilisation period, there may be some latency spikes but thereafter it should run smooth.
-On very stable connections, the algorithmic stabilisation might never complete.
+On very stable connections, the algorithmic stabilisation might never complete, because that stabilisation is not needed.
-Because it's not needed.

-Many of the parameter numbers mentioned above can be changed in the advanced settings, with technical details and some guidelines provided later in this document.

 ### How to see what _sqm-autorate_ is doing?
-The `bash` command to use on the router to see the current CAKE bandwidth setting is `tc qdisc`.
+The shell command to use on the router to see the current CAKE bandwidth setting is `tc qdisc`.
 Reading the output of this may initially be quite difficult, but is instant.

 For [graphical analysis](#graphical-analysis) of results, _sqm-autorate_ provides a number of scripts written in [Julia](https://julialang.org/).
 See [Graphical Analysis](#graphical-analysis)